danscan/danscan.xyz/src/content/blog/what-is-passes.md

 ## On developer experience

-Passes simplifies many things.
+Passes simplifies things.
 For Passes-based authentication, you don't need separate integrations for many providers.
 Just request the topic you want to use for authentication, and it will automatically work with all supporting providers.

 Many benefits come from the fact the request API is client-side.
 There are no HTTP APIs, API Keys, and no party can refuse you service except your user.
 Integration couldn't be simpler.

 I suggest trying out the [Genesis AI](https://github.com/genesis-xyz/ai) package (which allows apps to request to access the OpenAI API on behalf of the user, built on Passes) to get a feel for the DX.

+You can try out the end-user experience in [this demo](https://chat.genesis.xyz) (heads-up: you will need to have an OpenAI API key handy).

 ## On end-user choice and control

 With Passes, every request is presented to the user for review.
-The user is free to reject any request they don't want to approve, they use their choice of Pass Provider, decide which apps they want to use as Topic Providers, and decide whether they want to use a browser extension or not.
+The user is free to reject any request they don't want to approve.
+They use their choice of Pass Provider, decide which apps they want to use as Topic Providers, and decide whether they want to use a browser extension or not.

 Choices are only presented to the user when relevant to what they are actively trying to do, and they're never faced with upfront decisions they need to make out-of-context.